 - How does your organization intend to sustain the initiative in the future?

 Remember, space is limited!
 You only need to write 1-3 sentences to effectively address each component of the Executive Summary.
-If you are struggling to craft a stellar summary, it is often helpful to complete and review your full proposal and project description before crafting a one-page introduction.
+If you are struggling to craft a stellar executive summary, it is often helpful to complete and review your full proposal and project description before crafting a one-page introduction.

 Before you submit it, be sure to get a neutral person to review your Executive Summary.
-If they understand your proposal and are inspired to ask for more details…chances are you have checked the most important boxes in the process!
+If they understand your proposal and are inspired to ask for more details…Chances are you have checked the most important boxes in the process!